GitHubGW/react-hook-npm/useInput/README.md

 # @gitgw/use-input

-React Hook to update your document's title.
+React Hook that checks the length of the input.

 ## Installation